smartvisionit-uvin/Linux/README.md

 <img width="1316" height="548" alt="image" src="https://github.com/user-attachments/assets/155c61e2-68ba-418b-a8d6-057ae840c96d" />

-# Networking

-# Check network connections

-ip a

-# To make changes
-sudo nano /etc/netplan/00-installer-config.yaml

-*If you are still following this tutorial, note that 00-installer-config.yaml (in the /etc/netplan/ folder) has been replaced by 50-cloud-init.yaml in the same folder

 # Adding a Desktop To The Server
 # Install a lightweight desktop environment (LXDE)